|Soaking the walnuts|

 Place the finished tortellini on the oiled tray, cover with cling film (plastic wrap) and pop in the fridge for up to 8 hours until needed.

 Bring the red wine to a boil in a wide-based saucepan, then simmer until it has reduced by three-quarters – you will need exactly 50 ml (scant ¼ cup), so measure to check and reduce further if needed.

 Add the mushroom stock (from step 3) and bay leaf and bring to a boil, simmer again until it has reduced by two-thirds in volume – you will need exactly 350 ml (1½ cups) of reduced stock, so measure to check, and reduce further if necessary.

 Cut each king oyster mushroom “log” into 7 mm (⅓ inch) slices.

 Cut each button mushroom in half across the middle so that you have 2 flat discs, then cut these into 7 mm (⅓ inch) discs.
 Slice the shimeji mushrooms.

-Heat the remaining canola oil in a frying pan (skillet) and add the button mushrooms, sprinkle with a little salt and fry for 2 minutes.
+Heat the remaining olive oil in a frying pan (skillet) and add the button mushrooms, sprinkle with a little salt and fry for 2 minutes.